 The Revised Build Alternative would have long-term indirect impacts on pre-event traffic operations at the Moda Center.
-The relocation of the I-5 SB off-ramp to N Broadway to the proposed N Williams/N Wheeler/N Ramsay intersection would necessitate a change in pre-event motor vehicle circulation patterns.
-Potential traffic operations mitigation including wayfinding signage to guide traffic from the proposed N Williams/N Wheeler/N Ramsay SB off-ramp to access the Moda Center would be necessary.
+The relocation of the I-5 SB off-ramp from N Broadway to the proposed N Wheeler/N Williams/N Ramsay intersection would necessitate a change in pre-event motor vehicle circulation patterns.
+Potential traffic operations mitigation including wayfinding signage to guide traffic from the proposed N Wheeler/N Williams/N Ramsay SB off-ramp to access the Moda Center would be necessary.
 Traffic signal adjustments and traffic management may be required to accommodate the additional traffic volumes during both event ingress and egress conditions.

-For additional information on impacts to traffic operations, see the Traffic Supplemental Technical Report in Appendix A.
+For additional information on impacts to traffic operations, see the Revised Traffic Supplemental Technical Report in Appendix A. There is no measurable difference in traffic operations impacts between the 2-Way Ramsay Design Option and the 2-Way Wheeler Design Option.